 Curriculum Links: Social 10, 30

 We need the boreal forest for many things including economic prosperity, social values such as recreation, cultural traditions, and healthy habitats for water, wildlife and plants.
 Developing plans that incorporate all of those needs is a real challenge.
 Students will learn about integrated land management (ILM) and how it is used to reduce our ecological footprint within the Boreal Forests of Alberta.
 Students will also examine land use responsibilities both as an individual and as being part of a community: identify conflicts that can occur on the landscape, learn that there are consequences for each decision made as well as understanding that there is a method to assist the decision-making process.
+Add the Inside Education Harvest Craft activity for an extra hands-on activity for your students.

 To play the interactive experience that supports this lesson, click here!